ome/omero-figure/_posts/2015-10-07-omero-figure-demo-app-how-it-works.markdown

 ---
 layout: post
-title:  "OMERO.figure demo app: How it works and user guide"
+title:  "OMERO.figure demo app: How it works and how to use it"
 date:   2015-10-07
 ---

-If you want to try using OMERO.figure without installing the app or the OMERO server, you can simply visit the demo site at http://figure.openmicroscopy.org/demo/
+If you want to try using OMERO.figure without installing the app or the OMERO server, you can simply visit the demo site at [figure.openmicroscopy.org/demo/](http://figure.openmicroscopy.org/demo/)

 So how does the demo work, and what OMERO server does it use?